 Child Car Seats

 British Columbia Specific Information

 It is important, and also the law, that all children be properly restrained while in a motor vehicle.
 Protective seating types change as a child gets older, taller and heavier.
-For information on child seating and restraint systems visit British Columbia Ministry of Justice Seatbelts Carseats and Booster Seats, BCAA Child Passenger Safety, and ICBC Child Car Seats.
+For information on child seating and restraint systems visit The Province of British Columbia – Seat Belts, Car Seats, and Booster Seats, BCAA Child Passenger Safety, and ICBC Child Car Seats.

+Child Car Seats